Police: WR Brown involved in domestic dispute

 Hollywood Police, which investigated the dispute, will not have further comment until it has more details, according to spokeswoman Miranda Grossman.

+"The allegations are baseless and false," Brown's lawyer, Darren Heitner, said in a statement to ESPN.
+"It's unfortunate that the media is trying to use distractions like this and prior stories in an effort to tarnish my client's name and reputation.
+We have no further comment."

-This is Brown's second recent legal issue in his home area of South Florida.
+This is Brown's second recent legal issue in South Florida, where he was born and raised.

-In October, Brown faced two lawsuits from an April incident during which Brown allegedly yelled at security and threw items from inside an apartment and off a balcony, according to documents obtained by ESPN.
+In October, he faced two lawsuits from an April incident during which Brown allegedly yelled at security and threw items off an apartment balcony, according to documents obtained by ESPN.

 Those cases are in the process of being resolved.